robenkleene/keyboards/README.md

 #### Compiling

-1. Go the folder for the appropriate keyboard `/keyboards/ergodox`
+1. Compile

-2. Run `make robenkleene_osx`
+	make ergodox_ez:robenkleene_macos

-3. This builds the firmware in `/qmk_firmware/.build`
+2. This builds the firmware in `/qmk_firmware/.build`
-4. It looks like this can be installed with just the `.hex` file (without the `.eep` file) from below?
+3. It looks like this can be installed with just the `.hex` file (without the `.eep` file) from below?

 ### Installation